 After their marriage, Dr. Whitteker practiced medicine in Glenboro, Manitoba.

 In 1940, Dr. Whitteker purchased the home and medical practice of Dr. Thomas Ivison Barnby in Rodney (Elgin County), Ontario.
 The home and office were located on the west corner of Stinson Street at the Clark Street intersection.
-Birth and death records indicate that Dr. Whitteker made the short trip to Duart and Orford Twp (Chatham-Kent) to see patients.
+Birth and death records indicate that Dr. Whitteker made the short trip to Duart and Orford Twp (Chatham-Kent) to see his patients.
 In 1942, he was appointed as a Coroner.

 According to his obituary that appeared in the Canadian Medical Association Journal (July 16th, 1960 edition Page 132), he is credited with being the first doctor in Canada to master the art of hypnosis and apply it successfully to his work.

 Dr. Whitteker sat on the West Elgin District High School Board and the Rodney Horticultural Society.
 Dr. Whitteker enjoyed growing roses and he enjoyed boating on Rondeau Bay.
 Dr. and Mrs. Whitteker owned a cottage in Rondeau.

 During the early 1950’s, Dr. and Mrs. Whitteker moved to the United States.
 In 1953, Dr. and Mrs. Whitteker resided at 3540 Almeria Ave. in Sarasota, Florida.

 Dr. Whitteker died in Orillia, Ontario on the 25th of May, 1960.
 He was buried at Saint Andrews and Saint James Cemetery in Orillia.
 Mrs. Whitteker died on the 5th of July, 1888.
 She was buried at the Rodney Cemetery.

 *Dr. Thomas Ivison Barby also appears on the Chatham-Kent Physician Tribute website.